 Sedation and analgesics are usually provided through an IV placed in a vein.
 Depending on the procedure, the level of sedation may range from minimal (you’ll feel drowsy but able to talk) to deep (you probably won’t remember the procedure).
 Moderate or deep sedation may slow your breathing, and in some cases, you may be given oxygen.
 Analgesia may also contribute to drowsiness.
 But even with deep sedation, you won’t be unconscious, as you would be with general anesthesia.

 Even with deep sedation, you won’t be unconscious, as you would be with general anesthesia.

 Most patients wake up quickly once the procedure is over and the medications are stopped.
 Possible side effects include headache, nausea, and drowsiness, but you will likely experience fewer effects than you would from general anesthesia — and you’ll probably recover faster and go home sooner.

 Sometimes IV sedation and analgesics will be combined with other types of pain control — such as local anesthesia, which involves one or more injections to numb a small area of the body, or regional anesthesia, which numbs a larger part of the body, such as from the waist down.

 The level of sedation a patient experiences depends on several factors, including the type of procedure you’re having and how your body responds to anesthesia.
-Your age, medical condition and health habits may also affect the type of anesthesia you’ll receive.
-Regardless of the level of sedation, it’s important that a physician anesthesiologist be involved in your anesthesia care.
-A physician anesthesiologist is a medical doctor who specializes in anesthesia, pain management and critical care medicine.
+Your age, medical condition, and health habits may also affect the type of anesthesia you’ll receive.
+Regardless of the level of sedation, it’s important that an anesthesiologist be involved in your anesthesia care.
+An anesthesiologist is a medical doctor who specializes in anesthesia, pain management, and critical care medicine.